-- a.
-Students and employees are advised to report allegations of prohibited conduct immediately, or as soon as possible after the incident of prohibited conduct.
-Reports can be made via mail, email, phone, web form, or in person. - b.
-Reports should be made to the Title IX Coordinator.
-Presidents, Deans, and Human Resources Managers who receive a report of prohibited conduct shall immediately share the report with the Title IX Coordinator.

-- c.
-Reports should include enough information to enable the Title IX Coordinator to follow up with the person alleged to have experienced the prohibited conduct. - d.
-The Title IX Coordinator must reach out to, and meet with, the person alleged to have experienced the prohibited conduct and provide: - 1) The option for supportive measures; - 2) Information required by federal and state laws on available resources if appropriate; and - 3) Information on the Formal Complaint and the Grievance Procedure, including that the person is not required to make a Formal Complaint. - e.
-The Title IX Coordinator must document that this information was provided. - f.
-If the person does not wish to make a Formal Complaint, the Title IX Coordinator has the discretion to make a Formal Complaint based on the allegation, and would be the signatory, but not a party to the complaint.
+- a) Students, faculty, and staff are advised to report allegations of sexual harassment immediately, or as soon as possible.
+Reports can be made via mail, email, phone, web form, or in person. - b) Reports should be made to the Title IX Coordinator.
+Presidents, Deans, and Human Resources Managers who receive a sexual harassment report shall immediately share the report with the Title IX Coordinator. - c) Reports should include enough information to enable the Title IX Coordinator to follow up with the person alleged to be sexually harassed. - d) The Title IX Coordinator must reach out to, and meet with, the person alleged to be sexually harassed and provide: - 1) The option for supportive measures; - 2) Information on Violence Against Women Act (VAWA) resources if appropriate; and - 3) Information on the Formal Complaint and the Grievance Procedure, including that the person is not required to make a Formal Complaint. - e) The Title IX Coordinator must document that this information was provided. - f) If the person does not wish to make a Formal Complaint, the Title IX Coordinator has the discretion to make a Formal Complaint based on the allegation, and would be the signatory, but not a party to the complaint.